cehteh/unsynn/ROADMAP.md

 deficiencies in 'unsynn' are found then it is time for a 1.0.0 release.

-## Planned
+## Planned/Ideas

-* Some types are currently implemented as ZST's, this is nice and could be extended to keywords too.
+* Some types are currently implemented as ZST's.
 Drawback is that this looses the relation to the source code they come from.
 Eventually it should be reconsidered and maybe add a 'spans' feature that turns ZST's to contain a `Span`.
+* Eventually make enough tests to pass cargo-mutants (no priority yet).

 # Development